 Clean Soups by Rebecca Katz is full of simple recipes that are loaded with nutrients and comfort.

 Today I made the Coconut Cauliflower Turmeric Ginger Soup and it was delicious.
-Turmeric and ginger are great for inflammation and for me it works just as good as anti-inflammatory medicine.
+Turmeric and ginger are great for inflammation and for me it really helps because I can’t handle works anti-inflammatory medicine because it tears up my stomach.

 SuperFood Soups by Julie Morris shows you how to incorporate superfoods like goji berries, mama root, chia, and cacao.